kyuyoungkim/odin-recipes/README.md

 # odin-recipes
-This project will be an overview of the basic HTML knowledge acquired throughout the first few lessons in the Odin Project introductory course.
+This project will be an overview of the basic HTML and CSS knowledge acquired throughout the first few lessons in the Odin Project introductory course.